El Salvador

 Photo: WSL/Beatriz Ryder

-Liam quietly put together one of the most efficient campaigns of the event.
+Liam put together a really efficient event.

 Photo: WSL/Beatriz Ryder